mimiyin/choreographic-interventions-s19/README.md

       * [Speeds of joints](https://editor.p5js.org/move.mimi/sketches/SkAcS2QGE)

 #### Assignment: Study No. 3 The Joint Dance.
    * Hook up the joints of the skeleton to interactive media.
 You can continue to work with pathways or explore other mediums: video, sound, text.
+[Upload your code here](https://drive.google.com/drive/folders/1K9PzgRpF_8LOja82zmM4KGsyrltfecZD?usp=sharing)
    * Bring a piece of clothing that alters (confines, expands, distorts) your body to class next week.
 Look here for inspiration:
       * [Danse Des Masques](https://www.youtube.com/watch?v=mpOdxI1owdQ)
       * [Martha Graham: Lamentations and Satyric Song](https://www.youtube.com/watch?v=npSXDzqwFJg)